avascriptions/open-indexer/README.md

 Specify the snapshot file command:
 ./indexer --snapshot snapshots/snap-xxx.bin

+Of course if you can't run from the genesis block, you can download snapshots from us and the following snapshots are updated regularly.
+https://snapshots.avascriptions.com/snap-40953600.bin.zip MD5: 73dfea130fe840b81289ac4169f68678

 ## RPC Interfaces
 The indexer implements simple RPC interfaces, the list of interfaces is as follows